pavankumarnallakkagari/Doct-Appointment/README.md

-# DocSpot-Seamless-Appointment-Booking-System
+# DoctAppointment-Seamless-Appointment-Booking-System

-A full-stack web application to help users book doctor appointments online, with real-time scheduling, document uploads, admin approval, and doctor availability management.
+DoctAppointment A full-stack web application to help users book doctor appointments online, with real-time scheduling, document uploads, admin approval, and doctor availability management.

 ## Project Overview

-DocSpot is a healthcare appointment management system designed to make the process of booking doctor visits quick, easy, and efficient for patients.
+DoctAppointment is a healthcare appointment management system designed to make the process of booking doctor visits quick, easy, and efficient for patients.
 The platform offers a seamless interface for users (patients), doctors, and admins with features like user authentication, appointment scheduling, admin approval, and medical document uploads.

 ## Features